cxl-reskit/cxl-reskit/benchmarks/README.md

 ### Run stressapptest against a DAX device

-When running `stressapptest` with the `--memdev <daxdev>` argument, the memory-under-test is allocated from the DAX device, but all other memory used by the benchmark (code, stacks, local data) is allocated from local DRAM.
+When running `stressapptest` with the `-D <daxdev>` argument, the memory-under-test is allocated from the DAX device, but all other memory used by the benchmark (code, stacks, local data) is allocated from local DRAM.

 ```shell
 sudo src/stressapptest -D <dax-device>